-The plan for ECY projects a decrease of 3,315 square feet and about \$6,715,000 annually for office space between July 2016 and June 2023.
-The plan projects a decrease of 11 square feet per FTE and 10 square feet per user.
-The plan projects a decrease of \$4,551 per FTE and \$4,206 per user.
-The decrease in square feet is primarily the result of relocating one large office and two field offices to improve service delivery and address building condition issues.
+The plan for ECY projects an increase of 3,315 square feet and about \$6,715,000 annually for office space between July 2016 and June 2023.
+The plan projects a decrease of 11 square feet per FTE and an increase of two square feet per user.
+The plan projects a decrease of \$4,551 per FTE and \$4,045 per user.
+The increase in square feet is primarily the result of relocating one large office and two field offices to improve service delivery and address building condition issues.
 The decrease in cost is the result of retiring debt obligation and relocating to more cost-efficient locations.